Wa people: Geographic distribution

 A map of Burma showing the Wa Self-Administered Division, coloured brown.

-The land where the Wa have been traditionally living is divided between Burma and China.
+The land where the Wa have traditionally living is divided between Burma and China.
 The international border cuts the ancestral Wa region roughly in half.

 China

 The Wa are one of the 56 ethnic groups officially recognized by China.

 In China, the Wa live in compact communities in the Ximeng Va Autonomous County (in Wa: Mēng Ka or Si Moung), Cangyuan Va Autonomous County, Menglian Dai, Lahu and Va Autonomous County (Gaeng Līam), Gengma Dai and Va Autonomous County (Gaeng Mīex or Gaeng Māx), Lincang (Mēng Lām), Shuangjiang Lahu, Va, Blang and Dai Autonomous County (Si Nblāeng or Mēng Mēng), Zhenkang County, and Yongde County in southwestern Yunnan.
 Their population in China is estimated at 400,000.

 Benren

 The "Benren" (本人) of Yongde County and Zhenkang County, Yunnan are officially classified as Wa by the Chinese government, but consider themselves to be a separate ethnicity from the Wa.
 Their autonym is "Siwa" (斯佤).
 The Benren are distributed in: